Perspective | The strangest thing about the pandemic is that it isn’t strange anymore

 Frustrating as all of this was, it also offered a paradoxical comfort.
 So long as yeast — or hand sanitizer, or paper towels, or whatever we were looking for — was missing from the stores we sped through, we had tangible evidence that something was off in a way that could be remedied.
 When things are bad, we need signposts to tell us that the abnormal is abnormal, if only because they also promise a way out.
 They reassure in the way of lights on the landing strip of a regional airport, showing us that this turbulence will pass, that solid ground is in sight.
 There was no denying the pandemic’s mounting horrors, but the idea that yeast might return suggested normalcy might, too.

 How peculiar, then, to find it back in stock so long after I stopped looking for it.
 If I at first failed to spot the yeast in the baking aisle even after it reappeared, it may have been because I didn’t want to see it, even if I did want to watch balls of dough balloon on my kitchen counter.
-I had longed to find it , but not now, not like this.
+I had longed to find it, but not now, not like this.
 To come across all those jars and packets before things had really improved was to confront, unavoidably, that the abnormal is normal now.

 What is strangest today is that our initial markers of strangeness have fallen away, even as the strange situation they once demarcated remains substantially the same.
 This is the trouble with metaphors: They make the world navigable, which means that when they fail us, we sometimes forget where we were going.
 I no longer fear, as I once did, that our food supply chain might shatter at any moment.
 I have pushed the 10-pound bag of black beans and the 25-pound sack of rice deeper into our storage closet to await some more crippling catastrophe.
 But when I visit the grocery store now, I still wear the masks that fogged my glasses when I bought those supplies.
 And when I check the news, the death totals still climb every day.